K-rangeR/REST_game/README.md

 # REST_game
 This is a RESTful web service that supports GRUD operations on a postgreSQL database storing basic video game information.
-It will respond to GET requests with one or more video game titles along with their developer and rating in a JSON format.
+JSON is the format of the video game data that will exchanged between the server and its clients.

 ## Database Set Up
 The postgreSQL database that this application expects to interact